 Then we plant HV-curve points at all the minima and maxima of the letter’s contour.
 Using HV-curve points helps anchor into place important points along the letter contour, and also forestalls endless headaches with missing extrema points down the road.
 For now it’s fine if the path intersects itself.

 Then copy the instroke points and shift them straight horizontally over to form the outstroke points.
-It is very important that the y-coordinates of the two sets of points remain the same.
+It's very important that the y-coordinates of the two sets of points remain the same.

 Then finish outlining the glyph.